RevateeVaidya/OCD-Clinical-Demographic-Analysis-Dashboard/README.md

 ## II.
 Clinical Presentation and Trends
 The dashboard clearly identifies the most prevalent clinical symptoms, which should serve as primary targets for intervention.
 The top obsessions are Harm-related (22.2%) and Symmetry (20.4%), highlighting the need for clinicians to skillfully manage distress related to intrusive thoughts.
 The resulting most frequent compulsions are Washing (21.4%) and Checking (21.07%), which represent the key behavioral targets for Exposure and Response Prevention (ERP) therapy.

+The data clearly show that OCD symptoms work together: the more severe a patient's unwanted thoughts (obsessions) are, the more extreme and time-consuming their rituals (compulsions) become.

 Historical trend analysis showed that OCD severity peaked in 2018, followed by a gradual decline in the most severe categories since 2020.
 This could suggest improved diagnostic processes or increased effectiveness of treatments implemented in the post-2018 period.

 ## III.
 Treatment Gaps and Medication Usage